openedx-unsupported/devstack/README.rst

     make dev.up.lms

-That above command will bring up LMS (along with Memcached, MySQL, DevPI, et al), but it will not bring up Registrar, Credentials, Studio, or E-Commerce.
+That above command will bring up LMS (along with Memcached, MySQL, DevPI, et al), but it will not bring up Credentials, Studio, or E-Commerce or any of the other default services.

 You can also specify multiple services: